anonymous-user-2025/anonymous-submission-2025/README.md

 # PRISM Dataset: Code for Data Processing and Visualization

-This repository contains supporting code for the **PRISM dataset**, a curated collection of building geometries paired with simulation-ready environmental performance outputs (e.g., CFD, solar).
+This repository contains supporting code for the **PRISM dataset**, a curated collection of building geometries paired with simulation-ready environmental performance outputs (e.g., CFD, sky exposure).
 The code is intended to help users preprocess simulation outputs and explore dataset contents using a provided example geometry.

 ---